ericPantarotto/react_ultimateCourse/_notes/notes.md

 In React, **rendering is not about updating the DOM** or displaying elements on the screen.
 Rendering only happens internally inside of React and so it does not produce any visual changes.

 Now, in all the previous sections, I have always used the term rendering with the meaning of displaying elements on the screen because that was just easy to understand and it just made sense.

+### How Rendering Works: The Render Phase

+If you update the highest component in a component tree, then the entire application will actually be re-rendered.
+React uses this strategy because it doesn't know beforehand whether an update in a component will affect the child components or not.
+And so by default, React prefers to play it safe and just render everything.

+Also, keep in mind once again that this does not mean that the entire DOM is updated.
+It's just a virtual DOM that will be recreated which is really not a big problem in small or medium sized applications.

+What happens next is that this new virtual DOM that was created after the state update will get reconciled with the current so-called Fiber tree as it exists before the state update. this reconciliation is done in React's reconciler which is called Fiber.

+Then the results of this reconciliation process is gonna be an updated Fiber tree, so a tree that will eventually be used to write to the DOM.

+And this process of comparing elements step-by-step based on their position in the tree is called **diffing**.
 <!---
 [comment]: it works with text, you can rename it how you want